What foods should you avoid if you have migraines?

 I know that gluten is a huge factor for me with my digestive functioning and energy levels.

-You might like to read our article on digestion problems.
+You might like to read my article on digestion problems.

 It does not really affect my migraine severity or frequency, but it sure effects everything else including my mood.
 And you already know that we need to maintain our good mood with this condition.